tdenniston/bish/README.md

 ## How

+[Download](https://github.com/tdenniston/bish/releases/tag/v0.1) the latest stable release, or clone the repository for the latest and greatest.

-Just clone and build with 'make'.
-There are no dependencies other than the C++ standard library.
-Compile bish to bash with the command:
+Build with 'make'.
+There are no dependencies other than the C++ standard library (and make itself).
+Compile a bish program to bash with the command:

     $ ./bish input.bish > output.bash